bubichallenge/challenge-codes/README.md

 ### Runner scripts

-These are here just to run the evaluator codes scripts on the example data.
+These just to run the evaluator scripts on the example data, and print the results to screen.

 #### Evaluate the sample submissions for task 1